Diminution in Value Property Damage Claims Lawyer in Phoenix

-If you sustained property damage in a car accident in Phoenix, Arizona, you may be able to recover damages not only for injuries or vehicle repairs, but also for the diminution value of the vehicle (meaning the additional loss in market value).
+If you sustained property damage to your car, you may be able to recover damages not only for injuries or vehicle repairs, but also for the diminution value of the vehicle (meaning the additional loss in market value).
 These types of claims can be complex, and insurance companies may attempt to restrict compensation.
-For these reasons, it is important to consult with a knowledgeable Phoenix car accident claim lawyer.
+For these reasons, it is important to consult with a knowledgeable diminution of value lawyer.

 What is Diminution in Value?

 Imagine yourself shopping for a used car.
 You have narrowed your selections down to two vehicles–both are identical in year, make, model, accessories, condition and mileage.
 Each owner is asking $10,000 for the car.
 Naturally, you do your research and discover the following:

 - Car 1 was in a collision and sustained $4,000 in damages

 - Car 2 has never been in an accident

 Obviously, if all things were equal, you would choose the car that has not been in an accident.